frederic-perez/AmE-dictionary/data/dictionary.md

 __beguile__ _v_ :eight: (beguiled, beguiling) __1__ To deceive by guile or charm: _beguiled unwary investors._ __2__ To deprive (someone) of something by guile or deceit; cheat: _a disease that has beguiled me of strength._ __3__ To distract the attention of; divert: _"to beguile you from the grief of a loss so overwhelming"_ (Abraham Lincoln). __4__ To amuse or charm; delight or fascinate. __5__ To pass (time) pleasantly.
 __beguiling__ _adj_ :four: Agreeably or charmingly attractive or pleasing. _The Artist has an utterly beguiling purity._
 __behemoth__ _n_ :six: (behemoths) __1__ A huge or monstrous creature. __2__ Something enormous, especially a large and powerful organization.
-__behest__ _n_ :five::dart: A person's orders or command. _They had assembled at his behest._ _Syn_ Instruction, bidding, request
+__behest__ _n_ :five::dart: A person’s orders or command. _They had assembled at his behest._ _Syn_ Instruction, bidding, request
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
-If a child doesn't get the basics in primary school, they are way behind the eight ball.
+If a child doesn’t get the basics in primary school, they are way behind the eight ball.
 __behind the times__ _idiom_ Old-fashioned.
 __behold__ _v_ :three::hammer: _The wedding ceremony was a joy to behold._
-__beholden__ _adj_ :nine::m: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don't like to be beholden to anybody._
+__beholden__ _adj_ :nine::m: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don’t like to be beholden to anybody._
 __beholder__ :two::hammer: _Beauty is in the eye of the beholder._
 __behoove__ _v_ :seven::hammer: (behooves)
-__Beige Book__ _n_ The informal name for the Federal Open Market Committee's (FOMC) ongoing reports titled Summary of Commentary on Current Economic Decisions by Federal Reserve District.
+__Beige Book__ _n_ The informal name for the Federal Open Market Committee’s (FOMC) ongoing reports titled Summary of Commentary on Current Economic Decisions by Federal Reserve District.
-__beignet__ _n_ :four: __1__ _Southern Louisiana_ A square doughnut with no hole: _"a New Orleans coffeehouse selling beignets, an insidious Louisianian cousin of the doughnut that exists to get powdered sugar on your face” (Los Angeles Times)._ __2__ A deep-fried, yeast-raised doughnut dusted with confectioners' sugar.
+__beignet__ _n_ :four: __1__ _Southern Louisiana_ A square doughnut with no hole: _"a New Orleans coffeehouse selling beignets, an insidious Louisianian cousin of the doughnut that exists to get powdered sugar on your face” (Los Angeles Times)._ __2__ A deep-fried, yeast-raised doughnut dusted with confectioners’ sugar.
 __being at odds__ _They are at odds over the details of legislation._
 __being let go__ _His mother was let go at the plant in 2006._
 __being on the fitz__